nyeddana22/Unreal-Ensemble/README.md

 # Steps to run the package

-1. Install dependecies - `npm i`
+1. Install dependencies - `npm i`
-2. Create an uploads folder to store the schema - `mkdir uploads`
+2. Create an uploads folder within the Unreal-Ensemble folder to store the uploaded JSON files - `mkdir uploads`
 3. Run the server - `npm start`

+The schema package containing the schema, cast, history, volitionRules and actions can be found in the data folder.

-API Documentation -
+# API Documentation

 POST - `/getActions`